spava002/GPT-SoVITS-v3-Streaming/README.md

 ## How Can I Use It?

-**⚠️It is HIGHLY recommended to run this project using PyTorch with CUDA support (although it is possible with CPU, but much slower!).⚠️**
+**⚠️It is HIGHLY recommended to run this project using PyTorch with CUDA support (it is possible with CPU, but much slower!).⚠️**
 Please install the appropriate version of PyTorch based on your CUDA version at: https://pytorch.org/

 ---